-Of course, getting smart about energy use means going beyond solar – you need to look at the consumption side as well, especially in a drafty old New England house that depends on expensive fuel oil for heating and hot water.
-So, Barrett is also taking major steps to upgrade the energy efficiency of his house, some of which will be financed with Mosaic’s home improvement loans.
+Getting smart about energy use means going beyond solar – you need to look at the consumption side as well, especially in a drafty old New England house that depends on expensive fuel oil for heating and hot water.
+That’s why Barrett Miles and his fiancée, both first-time homeowners, and are taking major steps to upgrade their energy efficiency through a whole-home upgrade — some of which will be financed with solar loans and home improvement loans through Mosaic’s platform.
 And, as he and his fiancée are discovering, these efficiency improvements also deliver a lot of value beyond just savings on their utility bills.

 (Although the $2000 in annual savings they’re expecting on electric and heating bills is a big, big plus!)

 We spoke with Barrett about his whole-home upgrade experience and we hope it inspires other homeowners to embark on their own energy-efficient home improvement journeys!

 When and why did you decide to go solar yourself?

 So, I’m a brand new, first-time homeowner, but I knew from my second job in distribution that I was pretty fired up on going solar.
 And when my fiancée and I were looking at homes in southern New Hampshire, I saw our [current] house and thought “This home is 180 degrees due south… It’s a perfect solar home!”
 That was a criteria for me – I don’t know if it was so much on her radar – but this home fit the bill perfectly despite being 90 years old, it’s just perfectly sited for solar.

 But it ended up being about a lot more than going solar, right?